 Several fencing companies offer online tools on their websites that can provide an estimated cost for your fence based on your specifications.
 Alternatively, you can estimate the cost manually.

 Start by taking accurate measurements of the area you want to fence.
-If necessary, hire a land surveyor, which typically costs around $350.
+Hire a land surveyor, which typically costs around $350.

 Estimate the number of corner and line posts needed, decide on the width of the gate and the type of hardware, determine the height of the fence, and choose a fencing material that fits your budget.

 For a more accurate estimate, consider contacting a fence installation company.
 It’s advisable to get at least three estimates from different companies.
-Don’t automatically opt for the lowest bid; consider the quality of common materials and workmanship as well.
+Don’t automatically opt for the lowest bid; consider the quality of common materials and workmanship.

 Frequently Asked Questions